cbaberle/Parametricity-via-Cohesion/parametricity-via-cohesion.lagda.md

             → (e : Edge A a0 a1) → eapp e i1 ≡ a1
     {-# REWRITE eapp1 #-}
 ```

+(We could additionally postulate an $\eta$-law for edge types, analogous to the usual $\eta$-law for function types; however, this is unnecessary for what follows, and so I omit this assumption.)

 With this formalization of edge types in hand, we can straightforwardly formalize the equivalent formulation of weak connectedness of $I$ given above.
 For this purpose, we first define the map `idToEdge` that takes an identification $a ≡ b$ to an edge from $a$ to $b$: